Why is my zone control system blowing cold air

 Check the thermostat settings

-Make sure the thermostat is set to the correct temperature and mode for the zone that is blowing cold air.
+Make sure the thermostat is properly programmed and set to the correct mode (heat, cool, etc.).

 2. 2